AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_classroom_ios.md

 ### Manage the chat room mute list

 The chat room owner and admins can add the specified member to the chat room mute list and remove them from it.
-Once a chat room member is added to the mute list, this member can no longer send chat room message, not even after being added to the chat room allow list.
+Once a chat room member is added to the mute list, this member can no longer send chat room messages, not even after being added to the chat room allow list.

 ```objective-c
 // The chat room owner or admin call muteMembers to add the specified user to the chat room block list.